 Tip: Control over the simulator on this page requires a little bit of getting used to.
 It is recommended to use the corner pieces for preforming moves.

 The Skewb, orignally known as the Pyraminx Cube, is a very famous Pyraminx shape-mod.
 Shaped as a cube, this puzzle offers quite a different challenge than its predecessor, despite the fact they share the exact same 4-axis mechanism.

 The Skewb is comprised of 8 tetrahedral corner-pieces and 6 square face-pieces.
 It rotates around its corners such that any move turns exactly half the puzzle.
 This results in over 3 million possible combinations (3,149,280 to be exact) - more than 3 times the Pyraminx's 922,120 possible combinations.
 Unlike the Pyraminx, it has no "trivial" parts and it is considered a harder puzzle to solve.
 You might notice, However, that the face-pieces of this puzzle lack a defined orientation - which make this puzzle a bit more manageable.
 Computer simulations show us that any of the Skewb's combinations can be solved in 11 moves or less.
 This puzzle also has higher-order siblings such as the Master Skewb and the Elite Skewb.

 This beloved puzzle was invented by Tony Durham.
 It gained a lot of popularity and became an inspiration for a whole series of puzzles including the Skewb Extreme, Ultimate Skewb, Diamond Skewb, Twisty Skewb and many others!
 With it's increasing popularity it eventually became an official WCA puzzle.
-The current world record for fastest solve belongs to Jonatan Kłosko from Poland and is 1.10 seconds!
-This is especially incredible since it even beats the Pyraminx's world record despite having over 3 times as many possible combinations.
+The current world record for fastest solve belongs to Andrew Huang from Australia and is 0.93 seconds!
+This is especially incredible since it almost ties the Pyraminx's world record despite having over 3 times as many possible combinations.